When You Believe: Lyrical content

-The Prince of Egypt is an adaptation of the Biblical story of the Exodus.
-"When You Believe" is sung in the film by characters Tzipporah and Miriam, and a chorus of people departing from the slavery of Egypt to the Red Sea and the Promised Land.
-The protagonists of this ballad recall tough times that have caused them to question their own faith: they have prayed for many nights to God, but those prayers have seemed to remain unanswered, and now they wonder if their faith has been only a waste of time.
-Nevertheless, the main characters realize that although the times may be difficult, their faith should remain strong.
-As a bridge, a chorus of children sings excerpts of the Song of the Sea in Hebrew.
+The Prince of Egypt is a film adaptation of the first fourteen chapters of the Book of Exodus.
+"When You Believe" is sung in the film mainly by Miriam and Tzipporah, in an attempt to reassure Moses in the aftermath of the tenth plague and to make sense of and rejoice in their newfound freedom.
+They recall the tough times that have caused them to question their faith; they have prayed many nights to God, but those pleas seemed to have remain unanswered.
+Nevertheless, they realize that although the times may be difficult, their faith should remain strong.
+The scene is overlaid with Hebrews emerging from their homes after the plagues, being free for the first time.
+The song is then sung by a chorus of Hebrews as they depart from Egypt and embark on the Exodus, eventually ending up at the Red Sea coast prior to its parting.
+As a bridge, a chorus of children sings some paraphrased excerpts in Hebrew from the Song of the Sea (Exodus 15:1-18).

 The original draft of the song used the lyric "you can do miracles when you believe", but this seemed to imply that the believer, not God, was responsible for performing miracles; the lyric was later changed to "there can be miracles when you believe".

 Houston had sung in a church choir while growing up, and Carey had always connected to her faith through music, especially during any difficult times.
 This song became one of the many reasons that both singers were so interested in the project.
 They each felt that spreading faith in God was an important and honorable aspect of their career.
-While describing the song's lyrics and message, Houston said the following in an interview with Ebony:
+While describing the song's lyrics and message, Houston said in an interview with Ebony:

 A powerful ballad; [songwriter] Stephen Schwartz is a genius.
 You have to be a child of God to understand the depth of this song.
 Mariah and I did it as we felt it.
 We both felt very connected to the song because of our background.
 What can I say?
 (It is) Just a beautiful song.
 What a lyric!
 I can't talk about it—just listen to it.